bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 +++
-title = "PSM I certification: How to Prepare for and Pass the Exam" description = "Professional Scrum Master certification exam tests your understanding of the Scrum framework.
+title = "PSM I Certification: How to Prepare for and Pass the Exam" description = "Professional Scrum Master certification exam tests your understanding of the Scrum framework.
 How hard is this exam, and how do you pass it successfully?" date = "2022-11-04" lastmod = "2022-11-04"